2017.07.20: Page still in progress.

 • Final exams are about verb conjugation, single kanji writing, single kanji reading, and oral questions (asked in Japanese) about what we wrote in our essays, ex.
 "Have you ever been to a dog café?
 Do you own a dog?"

-At the beginning of 1st semester we had about 200 students, by the end of the same semester we had 30-50.
+1st semester started with around 200 students, by the end we had 30-50.
 At this point you basically can't understand anything in Japanese (though that didn't stop me from trying to translate manga / subtitle anime anyway).

 2nd sem: (Japanese II: Oral + Written Proficiency, 30 credits together).
 I took this HT2016.